-Commonly Asked Questions

-Communication Content

-Glossary

 Phase 1: Pre-planning and planning

-Completing the PRET form is a prerequisite before using this workbook.
 Attend the CM Kick-Off Session to understand how to use this workbook.

 This Change Management (CM) workbook is the first tool to explore when opening this program.
 It includes several documents that you will be able to use a reference throughout the project or to use on a more recurring basis.
 This workbook will assist you in identifying key elements or organizational attributes that are specific to your organization and that will allow you to adapt the proposed generic change management strategy and personalize it for your organization.
 More information is provided in the CM workbook directly or you can communicate with us to organize a CM Kick-Off Session.
 This CM Workbook includes several documents to: